 Phylum Cnidaria (Coelenterata)

-This phylum includes Hydra, sea anemone and jellyfish.
+The phylum Cnidaria includes Hydra, sea anemones and jellyfish.

 - They have a tissue level of organization, which means that their tissues do not form organs.